shubhams14-dev/NecroScan/README.md

 **Idle Scan Implementation**

-Author: ShubhamSandip SalunkeDate: November30,2025
+**Author**: Shubham Sandip Salunke Date: November 30,2025

-Description
+**Description**

-This toolperformsa TCP IdleScan (side-channelattack)todeterminethe statusofa TCP port ona targetmachine without sendinganypackets tothe targetfrom the attacker's real IP address.Itrelies ona "zombie"host with a predictableIP IDsequence.
+This tool performs a TCP IdleScan (side-channelattack)todeterminethe status of a TCP port on a target machine without sending any packets to the target from the attacker's real IP address.It relies on a "zombie" host with a predictable IP ID sequence.

-Prerequisites
+**Prerequisites**
 OS: Ubuntu 20.04 (SEED VM Recommended)

 Python: 3.8+

-Libraries: scapy
+**Libraries**: scapy

-Installation
+**Installation**

 sudo pip3 install scapy

 chmod +x idle_scanner.py

-Usage
+**Usage**

-The scriptrequires three arguments: the IPofthe zombie, the IP ofthe target, andthe port toscan. sudo ./idle_scanner.py <ZOMBIE_IP> <TARGET_IP> <PORT>
+The script requires three arguments: the IP of the zombie, the IP of the target, and the port to scan. sudo ./idle_scanner.py <ZOMBIE_IP> <TARGET_IP> <PORT>

-Example
+**Example**

-Scanningport 22 (SSH)ontarget10.9.0.6 usingzombie 10.9.0.5:
+Scanning port 22 (SSH)on target 10.9.0.6 using zombie 10.9.0.5:
 sudo ./idle_scanner.py 10.9.0.5 10.9.0.6 22